gvwilson/thirdbit/src/fiction/iffy/index.md

 You can see how things fit together."

 He straightened.
-"Gayathri knows where your olders came from.
+"Gayathri knows about your olders.
-So far she thinks I'm still testing you.
-If she realizes you can already talk to the machines…"
+If she realizes you can already talk to the machines, there's nothing she won't do to get her hands on you."

 Iffy nodded.
 She had played enough sims to know what happened to people with special abilities,